yngmjgsd/mint-encrypted-install-btrfs-swap/README.md

-# mint-encrypted-install for Linux Mint 21.3
+# mint-encrypted-install-btrfs-swap for Linux Mint 21.3

 This is a partially-automated version of [Naldi Stefano's tutorial](https://community.linuxmint.com/tutorial/view/2061), which was